anightatheopera/battlify/README.md

 # 🏆 Battlify

-A full-stack web application for creating, managing, and voting on music tournaments.
+A web application for creating, managing, and voting on music tournaments.
 Users can generate brackets from Spotify playlists, vote on matchups in real-time, and view dynamic "tree-style" visualizations of the results.

 ## ✨ Features